 The time-pressed can easily pair the gaol’s history lesson with a splash of contemporary art, thanks to the nearby Irish Museum of Modern Art, which has a grand tree-lined path leading to its entrance.

 Make your way back east towards Dublin’s Georgian heart with stops at Teeling Whiskey Distillery and/or the Guinness Storehouse.
 When brothers Jack and Stephen Teeling opened the former in 2015, it was the city’s first new distillery in 125 years – and helped kick off a local whiskey-making trend.
 The latter is an admittedly touristy tribute to Ireland’s signature drink; exhibits sprawl over seven floors and the tour culminates with a pint of the black stuff and views of the city from The Gravity Bar.

 The pedestrian cobbled streets of Temple Bar, another Dublin crowd pleaser, are walkable from the Guinness Storehouse.
 Expect to encounter lively bar-goers and buskers, a Dublin fixture (the biggest concentration is typically along nearby Grafton Street).

-It’s been a whirlwind 48 hours, so you may be inclined to follow in Mike’s footsteps by meandering leisurely along the River Liffey.
+It’s been a whirlwind tour of Dublin in 48 hours, so you may be inclined to follow in Mike’s footsteps by meandering leisurely along the River Liffey.
 Take in the streetscapes and bridge after bridge until you reach architect Santiago Calatrava’s Samuel Beckett Bridge – inspired by the curve and strings of an Irish harp – and end up back at home base, the Alex, for the night.